ojryan01/HeartBeatCalculator/readme.md

 For now, you can plot the data sets in excel to verify it caught the correct number of heartbeats.

 The program currently only works with the sample file "_EKG Sample Data - Healthy 360 HZ.csv"_.

 ---------------------------------------------------------------
 FUTURE DEVELOPMENT AND LIMITATIONS
 ----------------------------------

+1. One of the biggest challenges for this project was finding clean sample data to analyze in CSV format.
+A large bank of data exists at https://archive.physionet.org/cgi-bin/atm/ATM but without filtering the signals contain artifacts such as noise, baseline drift, etc. This makes threshold based peak detection difficult and essentially requires a different threshold value to be set using trial and error for each data set.
+In the future, I'd like to further refine the peak detection by filtering/smoothing the datasets so that the peak detection works for any EKG dataset.

+2. Further input validation and error logging - Currently the only validated input is the Frequency value.
+Further validation could be implemented on the file path input as well as format of the CSV.
+The specific validation messages should be exported to a log file.

+3. Unit testing - Unit testing was covered as part of this course but due to time limitations I wasn't able to implement them as part of the MVP.
+In future projects I'd also like to practice test-driven development by fully writing out the tests and acceptance criteria before starting development.

+4. Graphical display of data - I initially began using Winforms to plot the EKG data but a mentor recommended I try a Razor page app as a front end for the application.

 ----------------------------------------------------------------